Gardening at Charlecote Park's plant store

 We’ve also got Rootgrow mycorrhizal fungi granules as recommended on Gardeners' World – scatter it in the hole around the roots when you plant out something new and your plant will establish much more quickly and successfully without needing additional artificial fertilizer.

-Every plant you buy from us here will help fund our work looking after Charlecote.
+Every plant you buy from us here will help fund our work looking after the gardens at Charlecote.
 Thank you.